davidlougheed/strkit/docs/output_formats.md

   copy number (e.g., `CAGCAGCAG`) aligns to the true sequence.
 * `PS`: Phase set
 * `PM`: Peak-calling method (`dist`/`single`/`snv+dist`/`snv`/`hp`; STR calls only)
+* `SLR`: Read-level TR sequence length histogram for each allele, in the same format as `MCRL`.

 VCF info. fields (i.e., for each STR variant record; not present for SNV records):